Randulfe/Resource-Gathering-with-Swarm-Robotics/README.md

 * The robots used had a 180º sonar sensor, two powered front wheels and one rear small wheel.
 * They had a Atmel microcontroller connected to a wifi module to use communications.

-I created the robotic models with ROS and used Gazebo as the simulation environment.
-For mapping the sensorial and path planning information I used Rviz.
+I created the robotic models with `ROS` and used `Gazebo` as the simulation environment.
+For mapping the sensorial and path planning information I used `Rviz`.

-You can find more about this project and specially the technologies and AI methods I used and why in the full report on this repository.
+You can find more about this project and specially the technologies and AI methods I used and why in the [final report](https://github.com/Randulfe/Resource-Gathering-with-Swarm-Robotics/blob/master/FinalReport.pdf).